Introduction

 RDA Topics

-In accordance with section 618 of IDEA 2004 (34 CFR §300.640), the Idaho State Department of Education (SDE) is responsible for conducting the annual General Supervision File Review (GSFR).
+In accordance with section 618 of IDEA 2004 (34 CFR §300.640), the Idaho Department of Education (Department) is responsible for conducting the annual General Supervision File Review (GSFR).
 This process occurs annually with a focus on LEAs processes and procedures around identification (eligibility) and service delivery (IEPs).

 Contact: